Transport in Kyiv: Kyiv Metro

 The Kyiv Metro is the city’s primary mode of intracity transportation.
 It was the first rapid transit system in Ukraine.
 The system has three lines, with a total length of 66.1 km, and 51 stations.

 The metro carries an average of 1.422 million passengers daily, 38 percent of Kyiv's public transport.

 In 2011, the total number of trips exceeded 519 million.
-The metro is also home to the deepest station in the world: Arsenalna, at 105.5 m in the ground.
+The metro is also home to the second-deepest station in the world: Arsenalna, at 105.5 m in the ground.